ArtisanMobile/devdocs/_posts/2014-05-09-event-tracking.md

 ---
 #Event Tracking

 Artisan automatically collects analytics events for every user, session, page view, tap and other user interactions.
 There's nothing you need to add to your app to capture those events.
 But, there are times when you want to capture an event that doesn't correspond directly to a tap or navigation, or maybe you want to capture more information with a particular tap or event.
-To capture these custom analytics events we have the ARTrackingManager class in our API.
+Below you can read more about our APIs for event tracking.

 <ul>
   <li><a href="#trackevent">Track Event</a></li>
+  <li><a href="#artisan-event-tags">Automatic Event Tagging</a></li>
   <li><a href="#nameviewcontroller">Naming View Controllers</a></li>
   <li><a href="#nameview">Naming Views</a></li>
   <li><a href="#commerce">Purchase Workflow Tracking</a></li>